auth0/docs/articles/user-profile/user-impersonation.md

 description: This page explains how to impersonate a user, a feature often used for testing and troubleshooting purposes.
 toc: true
 topics:
   - users
   - user-management
   - user-profiles
   - impersonation
+contentType:
+  - tutorial
 ---
 # User impersonation